Risk management is an integral part of Caverion’s management, supervision and reporting systems. The main purpose of risk management is:

 Goodwill.
 Goodwill recognised on Caverion’s balance sheet is not amortised, but it is tested annually for any impairment.
 The amount by which the carrying amount of goodwill exceeds the recoverable amount is recognised as an impairment loss through profit and loss.
 If negative changes take place in Caverion’s result and growth development, this may lead to an impairment of goodwill, which may have an unfavourable effect on Caverion’s result of operations and shareholders' equity.

-Caverion’s business is exposed to various risks associated with the corona pandemic and the economic downturn.
+Should the new waves of the corona pandemic or new pandemics emerge, Caverion’s business would be exposed to various risks.
 These include, for example, suspension or cancellation of existing contracts by customers, lack of demand for new services, absenteeism of employees and subcontractor staff, closures of work sites and other work premises by customers or authorities and defaults in customer payments.

 The impact of corona pandemic on Caverion updated in interim reports available under Significant short-term risks section on Result center.